BeyondQuality/beyondquality/research/public_speaking.md

 Attila Fekete: Slides and visuals are just as important.
 They should support your message, not overload it.
 Use graphics, examples, or illustrations that make your point clearer and keep the audience’s attention.
 A talk that’s both meaningful and enjoyable is always the one people remember.

+Dorothy Graham: People like to be entertained, but you don’t have to be a comedian.
+Interesting anecdotes, or stories about unexpected bugs, can raise a smile and get your audience “on your side”.

 ### 8. Be honest & authentic (don't sell)